 Thank you Kathie Alex from Cooking with Friends in France, a culinary program I had the pleasure of attending in 2001 at La Pitchoune, Julia Childs’ home in the South of France.

 adapted from Kathie Alex and New Menus from Simca's Cuisine by Simone Beck

 - 2 cups heavy cream

-- 6 medium sized new potatoes (3 pounds; red ones or Yukon golds are nice)
+- 6 medium new potatoes red or Yukon gold are nice, 3 pounds

 - several grinds of black pepper

 - freshly grated nutmeg, less than ⅛ teaspoon

 - 3 tbsp unsalted butter

 - 3 cloves garlic, finely minced and mashed